Consent Preferences

 Cheese

-The cheese and the ingredients that make the dish are the biggest expense in this dish.
+The cheese is the biggest expense in this dish.
 A true citizen of Rome will tell you that you need Pecorino Romano cheese to make Cacio e Pepe.
 That's easy in Rome but not so easy in many parts of the world.
 Here in Tampa Bay, I have a few options, like the Italian market in St. Petersburg, but the cost of good cheese there is often prohibitive.
-Most supermarkets carry Romano cheese, but it is cow's milk cheese and not true sheep's milk cheese like Pecorino.
+Most supermarkets carry Romano cheese, but it is made from cow's milk, not true sheep's milk cheese like Pecorino.
 I found affordable Pecorino Romano cheese in only two places: Costco and Sam's Club.
 Sometimes, they have a block of hard cheese, and sometimes it is pre-grated.
 The good news about the pre-grated cheese is that it contains no additives or anti-caking agents.
 This means it melts wonderfully.
 Ultimately, I could only find pre-grated Pecorino Romano at $11/pound in a one-pound container.
 I am not upset at this.
 I easily use this much cheese in the 3 months (or more) it will keep.
-A pound of Pecorino is 4.5 cups grated.
+A pound of Pecorino is equivalent to 4.5 cups of grated cheese.

-The recipe calls for 1/2 c. of Pecorino and 1/2 cup of Parmigiano Reggiano.
+The recipe calls for 1/2 cup of Pecorino and 1/2 cup of Parmigiano Reggiano.
 This is

 because the Pecorino cheese commonly available in the U.S. is too salty to use exclusively in the dish.
 You get a better result if you mix half Pecorino and half Parmesan.

-As for the quality of the cheese, this dish is around $4 for 4 servings with good bronze-cut pasta and real Pecorino and Parmigiano Reggiano.
-Buy the good cheese if you use a little over a pound in three months.
+As for the quality of the cheese, this dish is priced at around $4 for four servings, featuring good bronze-cut pasta and authentic Pecorino and Parmigiano Reggiano.
+You might save $1 by using cheap cheese, but buy the good cheese if you use enough so there is no spoilage.
 If you don't, you can find a good Parmesan at Aldi for $4 for 8 ounces and an acceptable Romano at Walmart for around the same price.
-This is cheaper than buying the good stuff at Costco or Sam's, but not that much.
-I use 1-2 pounds of Pecorino and Parmigiano every 2-3 months, so buying the larger amount works for me.
-But the big picture: the cheaper cheese still makes a good dish, albeit a less creamy one.
+I use 1-2 pounds of Pecorino and Parmigiano every 2-3 months, so buying the larger, higher-quality amount works for me.
+However, the big picture is that the cheaper cheese still makes a good dish, albeit a less creamy one.
 Additionally, you may need to add salt.

 Pasta

 I use spaghetti in this dish, as they do in Rome.
 I try to use good spaghetti, which is bronze die-cut spaghetti.
-The pasta is rough, like sandpaper, because it is produced with bronze cutters, unlike Teflon.
-It makes much starchier water and the sauce "clings" to it in a way that it doesn't with lesser-quality pasta.
+The pasta is rough, like sandpaper, because it is produced with bronze cutters.
+Unlike those made with Teflon.
+It makes much starchier water, and the sauce "clings" to it in a way that it doesn't with lesser-quality pasta.
 I used Rao's

 spaghetti, the best widely available pasta in American markets, for this dish.
 This pasta cost me $2.25 per pound on sale at Target and $2.50 at Walmart.
 Aldi has a good alternative available for around $2 per pound.
 This is about twice the price of bare-bones economy pasta, but it's worth it in this recipe.
-As the ingredient photo shows, I use bare-bones economy pasta a lot and if that's all that is available, use that.
-But if you can find a reasonably priced bronze-cut pasta, do use that.
+If you can afford a couple of dollars (or pounds, or Euros, or Canadian dollars) more and can find reasonably priced bronze-cut pasta, use that instead.
 The quality of the pasta is worth an extra $0.50 in this recipe.

 Foolproof Cacio e Pepe